-Michael Leitch has just been named “rookie of the year” by his team-mates in the high-performing Chiefs rugby side.
+Michael Leitch has just been named “rookie of the year” by his teammates in the high-performing Chiefs rugby side.
 Normally that award would go to a hotshot youngster, like a Damian McKenzie, who was in contention for this one.
 But Michael is 26.
-And, anyway, he has been playing most of his rugby over the last decade in Japan.
+And, anyway, he’s been playing most of his rugby over the last decade in Japan.
 So how did all this come about?

 So you could have excused him, once he’d settled into the Japanese rugby scene, if he’d taken his foot off the throttle, eased back a bit and concentrated on counting his yen.
 He had moved there originally on a school exchange as a 15-year-old, but stayed on, nailed the Japanese language and then qualified as a local rather than having to compete for a spot in a club’s quota of overseas players.

 But there was no easing back.
 He kept putting in the effort.
 And one of the results is that this season, along with two All Blacks (Liam Messam and Sam Cane) he’s part of probably the best loose forward trio outside of international rugby.
 Also, in a couple of months he’ll be captaining Japan in the Rugby World Cup in the UK.
 And he’s already played against the All Blacks and the Māori All Blacks too.

 “It sounds simple,” he says, “but I always wanted to be better.
 So I tended to mark myself against Richie McCaw and what he was doing on the field.
 I knew I couldn’t get comfortable, just because the Japanese league where I was playing wasn’t as good.”